utkarsh-n/COVID-Visualization-fbProphet/README.md

 # COVID Visualization fbProphet
- Visualizing COVID-19 Trends at various levels using FbProphet
+ This model visualizes COVID-19 Trends at various levels using FbProphet and predicts trends up to 30 days
+ Note: Only outputs are shown in the final model.
+Source code is in individual directories :-)
 ## PURPOSE
 The purpose of this project is ambitious but simple: to use machine learning libraries to predict future COVID-19 trends at the county-level.
 In order to do this accurately, the project utilizes multiple datasets from a central source, The New York Times.
 These datasets are utilized to visualize macro and micro level trends, which are then run through ML models to predict future cases.